 But a closer analysis of the story shows that the three boys are truly lost.
 The story shows the changing culture of the time—something these young men desperately want to be a part of.
 Yet they also lack the ability to leave the comforts of their upper-middle-class lifestyle and suburbia life.

 Summary of Greasy Lake

 As the narrator is waiting in the weeds and muck of the greasy water he comes across the bloated body of a corpse.
-Still waiting he hears the guy they beat up wake up and after trashing the car that the young men came to the lake in, all of the others leave while the three rebels without a cause are still hiding.
+Still waiting, he hears the guy they beat up wake up; after trashing the car that the young men came to the lake in, all of the others leave while the three rebels without a cause are still hiding.

 As they come out of hiding to survey the damage to the car and search for and find the dropped keys, another car pulls up to the lake.